craigcali/craigcali.github.io/index.md

 * Lab 1

     Lab 1, part 1 was a favorite because it is a nostalgic piece.
-This lab is the first lab I've ever done ever since attending this university and I hold it dear to me.
+This lab is the first lab I've ever done since attending this university and I hold it dear to me.
 I learned how to write a function displaying text in a program, not to mention the classic "Hello World" that every coder knows about.